 - Red wine

-If you think what you eat and drink may be the cause of your migraines, keep a food diary to track what you’ve eaten before a migraine hits.
+If you think what you eat and drink may be the cause of your headaches, keep a food diary to track what you’ve eaten before a migraine hits.
 Then, see if staying away from those foods or drinks helps.

 - Skip meals